 2. Avoid liquids while you are eating solid

-Do not drink liquid while eating food.
+Limit your liquid intake while eating food if you are feeling nauseous during pregnancy.
 Wait 15 minutes before eating if you just drank, or wait until 15 minutes after eating to drink something.
-Hence, do not eat or drink at the same time.
+Avoid taking solids and liquids at the same time to prevent nausea.